This year, the over-18s of New Zealand get the chance to decide what the next Government looks like.

 You can't take photos in the booth with your voting paper but you can take a selfie outside the polling booth.
 You should be given a sticker saying you've voted.
 Take as many selfies as you like wearing that sticker.

 If you're enrolled, voting from overseas is pretty simple.

 You can vote from overseas if you are a New Zealand citizen who has been in New Zealand in the past three years, or if you are a permanent resident who has been in New Zealand in the past year.

-The easiest way to vote is to download the papers from the site after September 6th and return them via post, scan or fax.
+The easiest way to vote is to download the papers from the site after September 6th, print them out and upload them to the website.

-If you want to vote by post you'll need to download this form for returning to the Electoral Commission by post or email, or ask for one to be sent to you (they are sent from New Zealand, so request papers early) or visit an overseas post.
+If you want to vote by post you'll need to download this form for returning to the Electoral Commission by post, ask for one to be sent to you (they are sent from New Zealand, so request papers early) or visit an overseas post.